THE ONLINE QUALIFIER (CLOSES JUNE 28th 2020)

 FINALS COMPETITIONS (TEAM AND INDIVIDUAL)

 The top athletes, based on their performance during the Online Qualifier of the Individual competition, will advance to the New Zealand Nationals Finals event.
-The 2017 Finals will take place at the Avantidrome, Hamilton, New Zealand, on 21/22nd July.
+The 2020 Finals will take place at the Avantidrome, Cambridge, New Zealand, on 18/19th July.

-The Affiliates who successfully register a Team for the 2018 New Zealand Nationals Teams event, will compete at the New Zealand Team Nationals at ASB Arena Baypark, Tauranga, on 20/21st October 2018.
+The Affiliates who successfully register a Team for the 2020 New Zealand Nationals Teams event, will compete at the New Zealand Team Nationals at the Avantidrome, Cambridge, New Zealand, on 10/11th October 2020.

 FINALS INVITATION PROCESS – INDIVIDUAL ATHLETES